 And as it turned out, the quad skates were the best for a roller skate trek across France.
 The steep hills – virtually double-diamond ski runs down asphalt – would have killed me with in-line skates.
 The friction of four wide wheels was the only thing that saved my ass when I got going too fast to rely on slalom turns for speed.
 Weaving in-and-out of cars on the steep hills at 30 mph – including the head-on cars in the opposite lanes – was no place for thin wheels.

-Not only in speed, but in stability did the quads win.
-Carrying a 35 pound backpack on roller skates across a country requires every benefit available.
+Not only in speed, but in stability, the quads won.
+Carrying a 35-pound backpack on roller skates across a country requires every benefit available.
 In times when I barely moved skating back up those inclines, quad skates with toe stoppers proved to be the only solution to continue any movement with that load on my back.
 Unfortunately for my trip, there was no SAG (Support And Gear) team following my slogging progress up and down the mountain roads.
 Support was Adidas leather gripping my ankles, and Gear was whatever I had on my back.
 Stability of four wheels in a rectangle pattern were the difference between climbing a mountain in hiking boots vs. high heels.

 Roller Skating Across the Country

-Get out there and skate, like Cheryl Crow sings in Roller Skate.
+“Put your phone away and rollerskate” sings Cheryl Crow sings in Roller Skate.
 Get out your quads and have some fun swinging a hula hoop around or whatever your pleasure with quad stability.
 Even if it’s a heavy backpack your swinging around.
 Get out there on your wheels and have fun and maybe you’ll end up skating across the country one day and meet me at the finish line for a proud high-five.

 I hope to see you there.
 Be careful.